P0IS0N0US/ERS-Weighstation-Prop/README.md

     ObjectModel = "addon_prop_truck_scales"
     ```

-    Adjust the `z` offset in `ObjectOffset` to around `0.0`.
-At `0.0`, the prop might hover slightly, so you may need to apply a small downward offset.
+    Adjust the Z offset in `ObjectOffset` to around `0.0`.
+At `0.0`, the prop hovers slightly, so you may need to apply a small downward offset.

+> [!NOTE]
-4. If you intend to use only the prop and keep everything else unchanged, replace the display image in the `addon_prop_truck_scales.ytd` file with `display.jpg` from the repository.
+> If you intend to use only the prop and keep everything else unchanged, replace the display image in the `addon_prop_truck_scales.ytd` file with `display.jpg` from the repository.<br> This replaces the Black Screen that's usually present with a version that has a static turned off 7 segment Display.

 ### Display Installation